 Artificial Lights for Charging Glow in the Dark Art

-Glow in the dark stars and murals often charge and glow without needing any extra light apart from natural daylight.
+Glow in the dark stars and murals charge and glow best from natural daylight/sunlight but in most rooms they usually need a little extra boost because of timing...

 Leave a comment: